esherm/genomicHeatmapMaker/README.md

 Group should be present in ~/.my.cnf.

-File `sampleName_GTSP.csv` should have at least 2 columns: `sampleName` and `GTSP`.
+File `sampleName_GTSP.csv` should have at least 2 columns: `sampleName` and `GTSP`. `sampleName` is the name used in integration sites db.
 If column `label` is given it will be used as a label in heatmap, otherwise GTSP column will be used.
 All samples with the same GTSP column merged together.
 See geneTherapyPatientReportMaker 'check_patient_gtsp.R' script for instruction how to generate `sampleName_GTSP.csv` for samples that are in speciment management db.

 ## Database configuration file